crondog/arch-flo/README.md

 The Software Refresher in the kernel does not work.
 You will need to run my refresher app or fix the kernel :)

+The new xa code from x86-video-freedreno-git does not work. gpuaddr in kgsl_bo_gpuaddr comes back a 0

+## Quick Guide
 1: I roughly followed the instructions form https://github.com/borh/nexus-7-2013-arch-scripts to get a working chroot first.